MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-conversation-intelligence-call-data.md

 - The file names for the audio and its corresponding JSON files must be the same.
 For example, if you name the audio file **call-recording-10-dec-2018.wav**, the corresponding JSON file should be named **call-recording-10-dec-2018.json**.
 - The file name cannot contain reserved characters, such as **!*'();:@&=+$,/?%#[]"**.
-- The length of the file name should be less than 260 characters.
+- The length of the file name should be fewer than 260 characters.
 - The call recording should be a stereo type recording only.
 - The JSON file parameters must be properly configured.
 The JSON file contains the following parameters: